Juniper/terraform-provider-mist/docs/resources/upgrade_device.md

 Read-Only:

-- `lastcheck` (Number) Time when the AP last checked for auto-upgrade, in epoch seconds
+- `lastcheck` (Number) Time when the device last checked for auto-upgrade, in epoch seconds

 <a id="nestedatt--fwupdate"></a>